Maurice River Township, New Jersey

 Maurice River Township (/ˈmɔːrɪs/) is the easternmost township in Cumberland County, in the U.S. state of New Jersey.
-It is part of the Vineland-Bridgeton metropolitan statistical area for statistical purposes.
+The township, and all of Cumberland County, is part of the Vineland-Bridgeton metropolitan statistical area for statistical purposes, and of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.
 As of the 2020 United States census, the township's population was 6,218, a decrease of 1,758 (−22.0%) from the 2010 census count of 7,976, which in turn reflected an increase of 1,048 (+15.1%) from the 6,928 counted in the 2000 census.

 Maurice River Township was first formed as a precinct on January 19, 1748, and was incorporated by an act of the New Jersey Legislature on February 21, 1798, as one of New Jersey's initial group of 104 townships.
 Portions of the township were taken to form Millville on March 1, 1866.
 The township derives its name from Maurice, Prince of Orange.

-It is a dry town where alcohol cannot legally be sold.
+It had long been a dry town where alcohol could not legally be sold.
+The Township Committee began consideration in 2012 of asking residents to approve the creation of two liquor licenses.
+In 2018, the committee created an ordinance allowing the sale of alcohol, after voters approved a ballot question the previous November.

 History

 Originally called Wahatquenak by the local Lenni Lenape Native Americans, the Maurice River is said to be named for a local legend, in which a Dutch ship on the river, the Prince Maurice, was sunk by the local Native Americans in 1657.
-The land was surveyed by John Worledge and Thomas Budd, and the community of Dorchester was laid out.
+The land was surveyed by John Worledge and Thomas Budd in 1691, and the community of Dorchester was laid out.
 It was not until 1798 on that the township itself was established.

 Port Elizabeth was established as a port of delivery by an Act of Congress in 1789, and trade was done directly with the West Indies until the 1830s, when trading was done more with Philadelphia, Pennsylvania and New York City.
 Dorchester and Leesburg were known for shipbuilding industry, and the A.J.
 Meerwald (the State Ship of New Jersey) was built in the shipyards of Dorchester.
 The settlement of Heislerville and its surroundings were known for their oystering industry until around 1957, when a parasitic disease called MSX crippled the oyster population of the river.
 The oystering industry has not recovered since.